INTERVIEW: How Vulnerable Is India to Recruitment by the Islamic State?

 WPR: What impact has this issue had on sectarian relations in India, especially under Prime Minister Narendra Modi and against the backdrop of a resurgent Hindu nationalist movement?

 Animesh Roul: At least from the government’s perspective, Islamic State recruitment has not proved to be especially problematic when it comes to sectarian tensions.
 The government still considers this type of recruitment to be a minor concern compared to ongoing tensions in Kashmir.
 In terms of Islamic State activities, the real threat seems to be Islamic State-influenced individuals plotting attacks inside India.
-For example, in March a blast targeted a passenger train in Madhya Pradesh in an attack billed as the Islamic State’s first-ever strike in India.
+For example, in March, a blast targeted a passenger train in Madhya Pradesh in an attack billed as the Islamic State’s first-ever strike in India.
 There have also been worrying attacks on Hindu right-wingers in southern states, including Kerala.
-The arrest and interrogation of Islamic State sympathizers in India has reportedly revealed plots against Hindu groups.
+The arrest and interrogation of Islamic State sympathizers in India have reportedly revealed plots against Hindu groups.

 Islamic State propaganda often mocks Hindus as worshippers of cows, trees, the moon and the sun, and urges Muslims not to associate with them.
 Pro-Hindu policies—for example, banning the slaughter of cows in Gujarat—will continue to provide fodder for Islamic State propaganda materials.
 However, these policies have already fueled communal tensions on their own, as Muslims have complained about vigilante groups composed of Hindu nationalists taking the law into their hands—for example, attacking people transporting cattle and attacking Muslim youth found socializing with Hindu girls.
 There is, however, the possibility that any severe deterioration of Hindu-Muslim relations could trigger widespread unrest that could be exploited by Islamist groups like the Islamic State to attract foot soldiers from the Muslim community into the fold.